mojzu/sso/docs/manual/06_design.md

 TODO(docs): GDPR and other data protection compliance research.

+Terms of service columns and user accepted columns, handle changes to terms.

 ### 1.5.2

 - API for sso is JSON requests over HTTP so serialisation is required.